raspy135/Qun-mk2/README.md

 4 | Session Autosave On/Off
 5 | Preroll for Click(Metronome)
 6 | Master volume
 7 | Slider assignment.
-See Touch Slider section for detail.
+See the [Touch Slider](#touch-slider) section for detail.
 8 | Screen Contrast

-**Ext MIDI Scale Quantize** : When it's on, sequencer's scale and key will be applied to external MIDI keyboard input.
-Default is off.
+**Ext MIDI Scale Quantize** applies the Sequencer's scale and key to external MIDI keyboard input.
+Default is OFF.

-When the **Parameter Caption** is On, the parameter name will be shown when you press the button.
+When the **Parameter Caption** is ON, a parameter's name will be shown when you press its button.
 It's a good option for initial training.

 **Master Volume** controls hardware volume of the audio chip.
 Normally MAX(Default) is recommended.
 This is useful when your effector or recorder doesn't expect line level input.